vara-co/credit-risk-classification/README.md

 # credit-risk-classification
 DU - DA Module 20 challenge
-The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
-With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.

-From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-Within this dataset are a number of columns that capture metadata about each organization, such as:

-EIN and NAME—Identification columns APPLICATION_TYPE—Alphabet Soup application type AFFILIATION—Affiliated sector of industry CLASSIFICATION—Government organization classification USE_CASE—Use case for funding ORGANIZATION—Organization type
-STATUS—Active status
-INCOME_AMT—Income classification
-SPECIAL_CONSIDERATIONS—Special considerations for application ASK_AMT—Funding amount requested
-IS_SUCCESSFUL—Was the money used effectively
+Background
+In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
+You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 Before You Begin
-IMPORTANT
-The instructions below are now updated to use Google Colab for this assignment instead of Jupyter Notebook.
-If you have already started this assignment using a Jupyter Notebook then you can continue to use Jupyter instead of Google Colab.

-Create a new repository for this project called deep-learning-challenge.
-Do not add this Challenge to an existing repository.
+Create a new repository for this project called credit-risk-classification.
+Do not add this homework to an existing repository.

 Clone the new repository to your computer.

-Inside your local git repository, create a directory for the Deep Learning Challenge.
+Inside your credit-risk-classification repository, create a folder titled "Credit_Risk."

+Inside the "Credit_Risk" folder, add the credit_risk_classification.ipynb and lending_data.csv files found in the "Starter_Code.zip" file.

-Push the above changes to GitHub.
+Push your changes to GitHub.

 Files
 Download the following files to help you get started:

-Module 21 Challenge filesLinks to an external site.
+Module 20 Challenge filesLinks to an external site.
 Instructions
-Step 1: Preprocess the Data
-Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
-This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.

-Start by uploading the starter file to Google Colab, then using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.

-Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
-What variable(s) are the target(s) for your model?
-What variable(s) are the feature(s) for your model?
-Drop the EIN and NAME columns.

-Determine the number of unique values for each column.

-For columns that have more than 10 unique values, determine the number of data points for each unique value.

-Use the number of data points for each unique value to pick a cutoff point to combine "rare" categorical variables together in a new value, Other, and then check if the replacement was successful.

-Use pd.get_dummies() to encode categorical variables.

-Split the preprocessed data into a features array, X, and a target array, y.
-Use these arrays and the train_test_split function to split the data into training and testing datasets.

-Scale the training and testing features datasets by creating a StandardScaler instance, fitting it to the training data, then using the transform function.

-Step 2: Compile, Train, and Evaluate the Model
-Using your knowledge of TensorFlow, you’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup-funded organization will be successful based on the features in the dataset.
-You’ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
-Once you’ve completed that step, you’ll compile, train, and evaluate your binary classification model to calculate the model’s loss and accuracy.

-Continue using the file in Google Colab in which you performed the preprocessing steps from Step 1.

-Create a neural network model by assigning the number of input features and nodes for each layer using TensorFlow and Keras.

-Create the first hidden layer and choose an appropriate activation function.

-If necessary, add a second hidden layer with an appropriate activation function.

-Create an output layer with an appropriate activation function.

-Check the structure of the model.

-Compile and train the model.

-Create a callback that saves the model's weights every five epochs.

-Evaluate the model using the test data to determine the loss and accuracy.

-Save and export your results to an HDF5 file.
-Name the file AlphabetSoupCharity.h5.

-Step 3: Optimize the Model
-Using your knowledge of TensorFlow, optimize your model to achieve a target predictive accuracy higher than 75%.

-Use any or all of the following methods to optimize your model:

-Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:
-Dropping more or fewer columns.
-Creating more bins for rare occurrences in columns.
-Increasing or decreasing the number of values for each bin.
-Add more neurons to a hidden layer.
-Add more hidden layers.
-Use different activation functions for the hidden layers.
-Add or reduce the number of epochs to the training regimen.
-Note: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.

-Create a new Google Colab file and name it AlphabetSoupCharity_Optimization.ipynb.

-Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.

-Preprocess the dataset as you did in Step 1.
-Be sure to adjust for any modifications that came out of optimizing the model.

-Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.

-Save and export your results to an HDF5 file.
-Name the file AlphabetSoupCharity_Optimization.h5.

-Step 4: Write a Report on the Neural Network Model
-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists and images to support your answers, address the following questions:

-Data Preprocessing

-What variable(s) are the target(s) for your model?
-What variable(s) are the features for your model?
-What variable(s) should be removed from the input data because they are neither targets nor features?
-Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
-Were you able to achieve the target model performance?
-What steps did you take in your attempts to increase model performance?
-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+The instructions for this Challenge are divided into the following subsections:

+Split the Data into Training and Testing Sets

+Create a Logistic Regression Model with the Original Data

+Write a Credit Risk Analysis Report

+Split the Data into Training and Testing Sets
+Open the starter code notebook and use it to complete the following steps:

+Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

+Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.

+NOTE
+A value of 0 in the “loan_status” column means that the loan is healthy.
+A value of 1 means that the loan has a high risk of defaulting.

+Split the data into training and testing datasets by using train_test_split.

+Create a Logistic Regression Model with the Original Data Use your knowledge of logistic regression to complete the following steps:

+Fit a logistic regression model by using the training data (X_train and y_train).

+Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.

+Evaluate the model’s performance by doing the following:

+Generate a confusion matrix.

+Print the classification report.

+Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

+Write a Credit Risk Analysis Report
+Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
+You should write this report as the README.md file included in your GitHub repository.

+Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:

+An overview of the analysis: Explain the purpose of this analysis.

+The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

+A summary: Summarize the results from the machine learning model.
+Include your justification for recommending the model for use by the company.
+If you don’t recommend the model, justify your reasoning.